 Consultation Modality: Consultation groups will be via case presentation brought by consultees:

-- For those working with adults sessions will draw primarily from CBT
+- For those working with adults sessions will draw primarily from CBTe

-- For those working with teens, sessions will draw primarily from CBTe and FBT depending on consultant need.
+- For those working with teens, sessions will draw primarily from FBT, with some flexibility to include AFT & APT as needed.

 Sessions will be informed by an understanding of the core principles of eating disorders and their treatment, and will draw on other evidence based treatments including MANTRA, Interpersonal psychotherapy, and Adolescent Focused Therapy as needed.
 Sessions are intended to support both novice or more experienced clinicians wanting to enhance their skills and reflect on practice, and aim to support improved confidence and competence in working with this complex group of patients.